 In our Women Who Inspire series, we’ll be talking to influential women who are making a difference in their communities and the world at large.
 Through their leadership, we are inspired to do better, work smarter, and continue to create opportunities for women in STEM.

-Sara Straley, Assistant Vice President of Marketing & Pricing at AT&T Partner Exchange, has a passion for marketing technology and leading teams to conquer big things.
+Sara Straley, Assistant Vice President - Channel Marketing, has a passion for marketing technology and leading teams to conquer big things.
 From her first role at AT&T as a Manager in Network Services to her current position, she has consistently coached teams and implemented strategies to increase sales and enhance products.
 Learn more about her experiences in STEM:

 What inspired you to pursue a STEM-related career?

 I’m a marketer at heart, and one of the best things about marketing is getting to be a part of the next big thing.
 In marketing, you always need to stay on top of – if not ahead of – what’s current and relevant.
 And what’s more relevant today than technology?
 It touches almost every aspect of our lives globally, and the pace of innovation in this field is unparalleled.
 It’s extremely exciting to be a part of.

 What do you love about your job most?

 I have the opportunity to work with a set of top-notch leaders as well as a lot of up-and-coming leaders.
 Collectively, we all push each other to learn, develop and deliver amazing results.